 Hulu has a variety of great anime on its platform.
-It’s one of the few streaming services with dubbed Gundam shows and there are a bunch of other great options.
+It’s one of the few streaming services with dubbed Gundam shows and there are a bunch of other great options as well.
 Hulu is a tad funny for anime, though.
 Some series are incomplete much like Netflix.
-However, Hulu also has a bad habit of having some shows in dubbed (English voices) part of the time and subbed (Japanese voices, English subtitles) part of the time.
-We’ll try to avoid those as best as we can because it’s a weird and unpleasant experience.
+However, Hulu also has a bad habit of having some shows dubbed (English voices) part of the time and subbed (Japanese voices, English subtitles) part of the time.
+We’ll try to avoid those as best as we can because it’s a weird and unpleasant experience to constantly switch back and forth.
 Otherwise, Hulu has an exceptional selection of anime from a variety of genres.
 Here are the best anime on Hulu!